-The Missouri Valley College Nursing Program will be accepting student applications from February 1st - April 1st of each year.
+The Missouri Valley College Nursing Program will be accepting MVC student applications through February 1st.
+All other students must have the application process completed by April 1st.
 Students meeting the acceptance criteria will be admitted in the Fall semester.
+Please feel free to call 660-831-4051 should you have questions or need further assistance.

 Missouri Valley College Nursing Program